iotJumpway/Intel-Examples/Intel-Arduino-101/Dev-Kit-LED/README.md

 ![IoT JumpWay Intel® Arduino/Genuino 101 Dev Kit LED Example Docs](../../images/Dev-Kit-LED/Arduino-101-Hardware.jpg)

 1. Intel® Arduino/Genuino 101.
-2. Grove starter kit for Intel® Arduino/Genuino/Genuino 101.
+2. Grove starter kit for Intel® Arduino/Genuino 101.
 3. 1 x LED.

 ## Before You Begin

 If this is the first time you have used the TechBubble IoT JumpWay in your IoT projects, you will require a developer account and some basics to be set up before you can start creating your IoT devices.
-Visit the following link and check out the guides that take you through registration and setting up your Location Space, Zones, Devices and Applications.
+Visit the following link and check out the guides that take you through registration and setting up your Location Space, Zones, Devices and Applications (About 5 minutes).

 [TechBubble Technologies IoT JumpWay Developer Program (BETA) Docs](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Docs/ "TechBubble Technologies IoT JumpWay Developer Program (BETA) Docs")